espocrm/documentation/docs/administration/bpm-activities.md

 * Email templates
 * Signal names
 * User Task names
+* Email addresses in a Send Message task

-You can update the target record with Script Task, though the more proper way is to use Update Target Record action of the regular Task.
+You can update the target record with a Script Task, though the more proper way is to use the Update Target Record action of a regular Task.

-In Script Task you can define actions that are impossible to do with the regular Task.
+With the Script Task, you can define actions that are impossible to do with the regular Task.
 Examples:

 * Create a new user and send generated password ([see](formula-scripts-examples.md#creating-new-user))
 * Send email with generated PDF in attachment ([see](formula-scripts-examples.md#sending-email-with-generated-pdf-in-attachment))